 A first edition of Robert Louis Stevenson’s Treasure Island, for example, could be worth as much as £10,000 depending on its condition.
 And first editions of Harry Potter and the Philosopher’s Stone are particularly prized, as this was initially published as a limited run.

-“Depending on the binding and condition, it could be worth anywhere from many hundreds to tens of thousands of pounds,” the company says.
+“Depending on the binding and condition, [these books] could be worth anywhere from many hundreds to tens of thousands of pounds,” says Peter.